 RMDs ensure that money and income, which have long been tax-deferred inside of Traditional IRAs or 401(k)s, are eventually paid in taxes to the government.

 RMDs are minimum withdrawal amounts that must be taken annually by the plan or IRA owner.
 RMDs must begin within the year the plan owner turns 72 or in the year of retirement if he or she retires after that age.
 In the past, the RMD age was 70 and 1/2 for those who reached it before 2020.

-IRA and Retirement plan participants and 401(k) owners are responsible for taking the correct amount of RMDs on time every year or may face stiff penalties.
-Roth IRA and Roth 401(k) owners do not have to take RMDs, as you should pay taxes on those contributed dollars.
+IRA and Retirement plan participants and 401(k) owners are responsible for taking the correct amount of RMDs on time every year or you may face stiff penalties.
+Roth IRA and Roth 401(k) owners do not have to take RMDs, as you already paid taxes on those contributed dollars.

 When are RMDs due?
 Are there any penalties?